artsafin/coda-schema-generator/README.md

 # Known shortcomings

 - One may have security concerns about feeding the generator an API key exposing access to sensitive data
+- Coda allows to violate column types via Formulas.
+E.g. if there is a Lookup column but the column formula yields a string onto the cell value the loading routines will result in error.
+Types are generated according to the column metadata and the data conversion routine (that is part of the loading) will fail unless the data fits the declared type
-- There is no way to limit what is being generated yet - medium-sized document (~30 tables, ~20 views, ~20 canvas formulas) can yield ~10k LOC generated
+- There is no way to limit what code do you need - medium-sized document (~30 tables, ~20 views, ~20 canvas formulas) can yield ~10k LOC
-- Mostly this project is targeted to work with Coda in readonly mode
+- This project is targeted to work with Coda in readonly mode
-- It doesn't include APIs to work with Packs
+- It doesn't include APIs to work with Packs because the client library has an issue with OpenAPI schemas when they have `Response` suffixes (which is the case for all Packs APIs)
 - The project itself has a minimal test coverage - I'm not yet certain on how to test generated code yet